📋 Table of Contents

 | Color | Uniform intense orange | Irregular pale pink |

-| Fat marbling | Visible fine white veins | Scarce or non-existent |
+| Fat Marbling | Visible fine white veins | Scarce or nonexistent |

 | Texture | Firm, not fibrous | Soft or very fibrous |

-| Smell | Mild, fresh marine | Intense or ammoniacal |
+| Smell | Mild and fresh marine | Intense or ammoniacal |

 🛒 Premium Smoked Salmon